Overseas Licence Conversion

-To obtain a full licence you must have held and provide evidence that you have held an overseas licence for at least three years from your 18th birthday.
-Your overseas driving licence must be current or not expired by more than five years.
-Any period where you have been suspended or disqualified from driving is excluded when calculating the period of time you have held a licence.
+To obtain a full licence you must prove that you have held your overseas driving licence for at least three years from your 18th birthday.
+Your overseas licence must be either current or have not expired more than five years ago.
+Any periods of suspension or disqualification from driving will be excluded in the calculation of time you have held your overseas licence .

 Probationary driving licence

-You must be at least 18 years of age to obtain a Victorian probationary driver licence.
-If you have held an overseas driving licence for less than three years, an appropriate probationary period (P1 or P2) will apply, depending on your age and the amount of time your overseas driver licence has been held (you must provide evidence).
+You must be at least 18 years of age to obtain a Victorian probationary drivers licence.
+If you have held an overseas driving licence for less than three years, an appropriate probationary period (P1 or P2) will apply.
+This will depend on your age and the length of time you have held your overseas driver licence.

 If your licence is in a language other than English, it must be accompanied by an English translation.
 VicRoads only accepts translations completed by: